Skip to main content

 Gwen

 Gwen studied Psychology at the University of Utah with a focus on child and adolescent development.
 She then trained to become a teacher in Special Education, working with children with severe behaviour disorders, autism and the at risk population in both the UK & US.
 She has trained many educators on behaviour management and cultural awareness.
 Gwen is a mother of 4 and has children with both autism & ADHD.
-Most recently, she is completing an MSc in Organisational Psychology.
-She has trained as a psychotherapist, family therapist and parent coach and now works with both children and parents in that capacity.
+She has an MSc in Organisational Psychology and trained as a psychotherapist, family therapist and parent coach, working with both children and parents in that capacity.

 Gwen focuses on mental health, Special Educational Needs, LGBTQ+, single parents, unconscious bias, diversity, allyship, disability, blended families and bullying.